Disturbing Behavior: Production

-An international co-production between Australia, The United States and Canada.
+Disturbing Behavior was an international co-production between Australia, the United States and Canada.
 Scott Rosenberg's script for Disturbing Behavior was acquired by MGM in August 1997, with Beacon Pictures signing on to produce.
 James Marsden was cast in December of that year.

-Principal photography occurred from January 1998 to late March in the Vancouver area.
+Though the film is set in Washington state, principal photography occurred from January 1998 to late March in the Vancouver area.

 Studio cuts

 The film underwent numerous studio-mandated recuts and a reshoot of the original ending due to negative test screenings.
 Many of the cuts were to scenes providing plot and character development.
-After the first test audience screening, Nutter cut the backstory for Steve’s brother Allen as well as a love scene between Steve and Rachel, but when the film again tested below studios’ expectations, MGM proceeded to take full control of the film and hired another editor, George Folsey, Jr., to make further cuts.
+After the first test audience screening, Nutter cut the backstory for Steve's brother Allen as well as a love scene between Steve and Rachel, but when the film again tested below studios’ expectations, MGM proceeded to take full control of the film and hired another editor, George Folsey Jr., to make further cuts.
 Nutter was instructed to shoot a new ending in which the character of Gavin survives, as test audiences had disliked the plot line where Gavin dies.
 Cuts made to the film were so severe that Nutter considered having his name removed from the credits, but decided not to out of respect for his cast and crew.

 Director David Nutter said he envisioned the film as an atmospheric X-Files-style thriller, but the studio wanted a Scream-style teen horror.
-He commented, “Their attitude was ‘Let’s just get to the fright beats.'
-They felt teenagers wouldn’t sit through a picture that was more than 90 minutes.”
+He commented, "Their attitude was 'Let’s just get to the fright beats.'
+They felt teenagers wouldn’t sit through a picture that was more than 90 minutes."

 The studio ultimately cut 31 minutes' worth of film from Nutter's 115-minute version, resulting in an 84-minute theatrical cut.

+Release

+Metro-Goldwyn-Mayer released Disturbing Behavior theatrically in North America on July 24, 1998.
+It was released in Australia the following year on March 19, 1999.